bassjompi/MSD_HW/README.md

 ## Requirements

-You’ll need the following software installed in your machine:
+You will need the following software installed in your machine:

 1. Ansible
 2. Vagrant